ChristinaLK/diploshic-wiki/A-soup-to-nuts-example.md

 ```
 This is a bit ugly because of all the `-en` flags which specify the demographic size change history of the BFS sample, so I have added backslashes and line breaks to make it appear nicer on this wiki.
 Ignore those for a minute and instead focus on the options before and after the demography.
 In particular you can see that `-x 0.5` has been given indicating that the hard sweep is at the middle of our simulated region.
 If instead we look in `hard_0.msOut.gz` there we set `-x 0.045454545454545456` indicating that the sweep occurred at the center of the leftmost subwindow.

-Hopefully this simulation output will give you a very good headstart on how to create your own simulations with `discoal` to generate your own training set for `diploSHIC.py`.
+Hopefully this simulation output will give you a very good headstart on how to create your own simulations with `discoal` to generate your own training set for `diploSHIC`.

 ### Calculating feature vectors from simulations
 Once you have simulation output, we need to compute summary statistics and feature vectors on those.
-To do that we will use `diploSHIC.py` in its fvecSim mode.
+To do that we will use `diploSHIC` in its fvecSim mode.
 These simulations are large so the computation will take a while.
 I usually do this on a cluster but to make things simple I'll give an example of launching all the jobs on a multicore machine
 ```
-$ for f in exampleApplication/*.msOut.gz; do python diploSHIC.py fvecSim diploid $f $f.diploid.fvec --totalPhysLen 55000 --maskFileName exampleApplication/Anopheles-gambiae-PEST_CHROMOSOMES_AgamP3.accessible.fa.gz --chrArmsForMasking 3R & done
+$ for f in exampleApplication/*.msOut.gz; do diploSHIC fvecSim diploid $f $f.diploid.fvec --totalPhysLen 55000 --maskFileName exampleApplication/Anopheles-gambiae-PEST_CHROMOSOMES_AgamP3.accessible.fa.gz --chrArmsForMasking 3R & done
 ```
 this will launch all the jobs to the background.
 Go get lunch-- this will take a couple of hours to complete.